PottuGD/frame-timer-extension/README.md

 There are currently no prebuilt packages as this in still **work in progress**.
 However you can still install it as a [temporary addon](https://extensionworkshop.com/documentation/develop/temporary-installation-in-firefox/) in firefox and [unpacked extension](https://developer.chrome.com/docs/extensions/get-started/tutorial/hello-world#load-unpacked) in chrome.
 Alternatively you can package the extension and load it that way (see [#Building](#building)).

-**There will be bugs in this extension** as said earlier it is very much work in progress
+**There will be bugs in this extension** as said earlier it is work in progress

 ## Contributing